National statistical institute

 |Frequency of data collection|

-For the convenience of respondents and getting better and timely information is created on-line information system (IS STS).
+For the convenience of respondents and getting better and timely information is created on-line information system "Business Cycle".
 The system controls are set to ensure the accuracy of the information.
 Possibility remains that the respondent submits monthly report and a paper in the relevant regional statistical office.
-Delay on the part of businesses IS STS send reminders.
 Experts from RSOs phone calls to provide timely information or clarification of the data.

 Validation data starts from the filling of reports by respondents.
 Control of the data can be accessed from both the regional statistical offices and from experts in the National Statistical Institute.
-An information system 'Short-term business statistics' significantly contributes to the validation of the data submitted by set arithmetic and logical controls.
+An information system 'Business Cycle' significantly contributes to the validation of the data submitted by set arithmetic and logical controls.
 Subsequent analysis of the experts, a phone call for further clarification of data and elimination of disparities, minimize errors in the raw data and ensure accuracy of outputs at national level.

-Construction Production Indices are calculated based on the information of construction businesses total hours worked and separately for building and civil engineering on paper or on-line via the information system 'Short-term business statistics'.
+Construction Production Indices are calculated based on the information of construction businesses total hours worked and separately for building and civil engineering on paper or on-line via the information system 'Business Cycle'.
 After validating the data by the regional statistical offices, then the deadline for entry, by experts in the NSI, the data from construction enterprises in the sample are extrapolated and calculated indices of construction production on the national level.

 In accordance with Regulations concerning STS, the Construction Production Indices are to be seasonally and working day adjusted.
 The software used for seasonally and working day adjustment is JDemetra +.
 The method used is TRAMO-SEATS.

 The purpose of working day adjustment is to check and eliminate the significance of the calendar effects as the results from the difference in the number of working days and holidays in the national calendar.